theseus-os/Theseus/book/src/building_c_cross_compiler.md

 export PATH="$PREFIX/bin:$PATH"
 ```

-## Build binutils and gcc that cross-compile to Theseus
-Build the same binutils package as above, but in a way that configures it to target Theseus.
+Second, re-build the same binutils package as above, but in a way that configures it to target Theseus.
 ```
 ../binutils-2.35.1/configure --target=$TARGET --prefix="$PREFIX" --with-sysroot --disable-nls --disable-werror
 make -j$(nproc)